-These are uncertain times and what may have been status quo a few months ago is far from our new reality – for businesses as well as customers.
+These are uncertain times in this pandemic and what may have been status quo a few months ago is far from our new reality – for businesses as well as customers.
 Now is the time to assess and changes your marketing strategy.

 Your business is not normal right now.
 However, businesses need to maintain relationships with their customers.
 In a brick and mortar environment, the face-to-face interaction is now painfully absent and your customers are concerned about you.
 They want to know you are doing well and surviving.
 Your marketing needs to change and, believe or not, your customers are expecting it to change.

 Here are some quick tips on how to market your business during a pandemic:

 Your Marketing strategy needs to be fluid and if we have learned anything during this pandemic, we have learned to accept change.

 Communication.
 Your customers want to hear from you.
 They want to know what you are doing and they want to help.
 Local shops, restaurants, and bars have communicated options and offerings to their customers.
 For example, never before could they deliver alcohol with a pizza or tacos.
 Keep the communication lines open and encourage your customers to share their experiences.

 Connection.
 We are social people in need of interaction.
 In the absence of face-to-face interaction, connect with your customers via alternative methods such as video meetings on Zoom or online parties.
 Neighborhoods hold driveway get-togethers and virtual Bingo.
 Try it with your business.
 Connect on whatever level you can and engage your customers for suggestions.